xuankimtran/docs-1/pages/katalon-analytics/docs/ka-api-key.md

 ## Generate a Katalon API Key

-You need to generate API Keys in Katalon TestOps for the following circumstances:
+You need to generate API Keys in Katalon TestOps in the following circumstances:

-* when you want to integrate Katalon Studio with Katalon TestOps in the console mode.
+* When you want to integrate Katalon Studio with Katalon TestOps in console mode.
 See [Katalon Studio Integration](https://docs.katalon.com/katalon-analytics/docs/integration-with-katalon-studio.html#enable-integration).

   > Notes:
   >
   > In the command-line generator in Katalon Studio, the command-line options for API Keys, including `-apiKey=<Your_API_Key>` and `-apikey=<Your_API_Key>` are both accepted.

-* when you want to integrate Katalon TestOps with other platforms such as [Jira](https://docs.katalon.com/katalon-analytics/docs/kt-jira-config.html) and [Jenkins](https://docs.katalon.com/katalon-analytics/docs/ka-integration-jenkins.html),
+* When you want to integrate Katalon TestOps with other platforms such as [Jira](https://docs.katalon.com/katalon-analytics/docs/kt-jira-config.html) and [Jenkins](https://docs.katalon.com/katalon-analytics/docs/ka-integration-jenkins.html),

-* when you want to create a test environment such as [CircleCI](https://docs.katalon.com/katalon-analytics/docs/circleci.html), [AWS EKS](https://docs.katalon.com/katalon-analytics/docs/aws-eks.html), or [create a local test environment with an agent](https://docs.katalon.com/katalon-analytics/docs/agents.html).
+* When you want to create a test environment such as [CircleCI](https://docs.katalon.com/katalon-analytics/docs/circleci.html), [AWS EKS](https://docs.katalon.com/katalon-analytics/docs/aws-eks.html), or [create a local test environment with an agent](https://docs.katalon.com/katalon-analytics/docs/agents.html).

 To create a new API Key, follow these steps: